Welcome to West Hallam Medical Centre

 Extended Access Appointments

 From the 1st October 2018 we will be able to offer a small number of appointments to patients in an evening and at a weekend.
 These will be provided by a combination of this Practice, Appletree Medical Practice in Duffield, Arthur Medical Centre in Horsley Woodhouse, Riversdale Surgery in Belper, Whitemoor Medical Centre in Belper and Ripley Hospital.
 Please ask at Reception for more information.

 Changes to dressings service from 1st April 2019

 What are the changes?

-From 1st September 2018 we will only be able to provide an in house dressings service in the following limited circumstances,
+From 1st April 2019 we will provide an in house dressings service in the following circumstances,

 - If you have had a minor injury in the last 48 hours, that you cannot manage with over-the-counter dressings from a pharmacy in the last 48 hours and have not already been to A&E or a Minor Injuries Unit at a hospital, then we can see if it is appropriate for in house dressing.

 The next meeting of the Patients Group will be on Wednesday 10th July @ 6.30pm.
 The meeting will be held at the West Hallam Medical Centre.
 If you have time to assist the Patient's Group please call the Practice Manager - Richard Page